-Microsoft unveils Surface 2, Surface Pro 2 and a bevy of accessoriesAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft unveils Surface 2, Surface Pro 2 and a bevy of accessoriesAlex Wagner - Editorial Director of News and Content

 Right on schedule, Microsoft has officially refreshed its line of Windows 8-powered Surface tablets.
 Two new models were announced today: the Surface 2, which runs Windows RT and is the successor to the Surface RT, and the Surface Pro 2 that sports full-fledged Windows 8.1.

 The Surface 2 features the same 10.6-inch display as its predecessor, but the resolution of that screen has been bumped from 1366x768 up to 1920x1080.
 Microsoft has also opted to upgrade the processor buried inside the Surface 2 by giving it a 1.7GHz quad-core Tegra 4 chipset that's expected to enabled faster app performance and up to 10 hours of video playback.

 Also included with the Surface 2 is a 5-megapixel rear camera, 3.5-megapixel front-facing shooter, 2GB RAM, 32GB/64GB built-in storage, microSD card slot, and a full-size USB 3.0 port.
 All of that is packed into a body that Microsoft claims is thinner and lighter than its predecessor.
 Speaking of its body, the Surface 2 features the same Vapor Mg casing as the original model, but this time the device will be available with a silver backside.
 Additionally, the Surface 2's kickstand now features two different positions.

 The Surface 2 will be available for pre-order starting on Sept.
 24 and will launch in Microsoft Stores and other select retail locations on Oct.
 22. Pricing will be set at $449 for the 32GB model and $549 for the more capacious 64GB variant.